FrancescoJo/springboot-multimodule-kotlin/README.md

 Spring framework is still not an easy task.
 This template project is for reducing such costs at the initial development stage.

+This project requires IntelliJ IDEA since the Gradle/Kotlin of Eclipse is not working properly (current: Oct.
+2018).

 ## Technical stacks/libs used:
   - Build tools:
     * [Gradle](https://gradle.org/) 4.x